Flagstaff, AZ

 Paws to Read

-Children who can read independently may reserve a time to read aloud to a therapy dog.
-Register your child in person at Youth Services to choose a reading time.
-For disability-related accommodations, call 928-213-2330.
-Please provide at least three days notice.
+Children who read independently can spend time reading to a therapy dog.
+Sign-ups take place in person at Youth Services to reserve a reading time for your child.
+For disability accommodations, call 928-213-2330 and provide at least three days notice.

 East Flagstaff Community Library